mataralhawiti/Online_Courses/Udacity - Data Streaming Nanodegree/Kafka_Notes_Code/Streams_Basics_And_Kafka_Notes.md

     - If a sequence of events shares a key, the last event for a given key represents the most up-to-date information.
         -  compacted topic :
             - Compaction is a process that periodically deletes all but the newest events for each key (log compaction)
+    - You can create a table from scratch or declare a table on top of an existing Apache Kafka topic.
+    - In either case, the table is not materialized, which limits its ability to be queried.
+    - Only tables that are derived from other collections are materialized.

     <br/><br/>